 The HenleyConnect portal is the virtual learning environment supporting students studying on the Henley MBA programme.
-It is designed to allow Programme Members to work both together and as individuals in a single online workspace, and contains core MBA learning materials as well as links to materials within the Learning Resource Centre.
+It is designed to allow programme members to work both together and as individuals in a single online workspace, and contains MBA learning materials as well as links to materials within the Learning Resource Centre.

-Pastoral care is provided from several sources but a key part is played by Personal Tutors.
-Each student is allocated a Personal Tutor, who has a number of roles including the provision of pastoral support to help them overcome any personal obstacles they encounter in the learning process, whether these are teaching, study concerns, or work-life balance issues.
-Personal Tutors also support the Personal Development element of the Henley MBA.
+Pastoral care is provided from several sources including the Programme Manager and Personal Tutors.
+Each student is allocated a Personal Tutor, who has a number of roles including the provision of pastoral support to help them overcome any personal obstacles they encounter in the learning process, typically around work-life balance issues.
+Personal tutors also support the Personal Development element of the Henley MBA.
 In addition students are able, where necessary, to access some of the support services of the wider University, such as the Disability Office and the Study Advisors.